Marshall Wace prepares for Brexit with Dublin expansion

 “Even if it is not a hard Brexit, they are probably looking a bit further down the line,” she said.
 “It will be a challenge to replicate passporting rights.”

-The Central Bank of Ireland, the country’s financial services regulator, granted Marshall Wace licences to run Ucits and AIFM management companies.
+The Central Bank granted Marshall Wace licences to run Ucits and AIFM management companies.
 This will allow the hedge fund to sell retail and alternative investment products across the EU once the UK leaves next year.

 The company previously ran a smaller operation in Ireland but the additional licences ensure it will be able to distribute products across the continent in the event of a hard Brexit.

-Marshall Wace would not comment on what the beefed-up operations would entail, but the Irish regulator typically requires companies with such licences to have a degree of “substance”, or a certain number of people, in place.
+Marshall Wace would not comment on what the beefed-up operations would entail, but the Central Bank typically requires companies with such licences to have a degree of “substance”, or a certain number of people, in place.

-The company would not confirm how many people this would involve, whether these individuals would be transferred from its London, Hong Kong or New York offices, or whether they would be new hires.
+The company would not confirm how many people this would involve, whether these individuals would be transferred from its London, Hong Kong or New York offices or whether they would be new hires.
+The company employs 240 staff across its offices, according to its website.
+The last filed accounts for its Irish operation show it has no full-time employees in Dublin.
+The accounts state the ultimate parent entity is MW Group LP, a limited partnership registered and domiciled in the Cayman Islands.

 Marshall Wace is not the only investment group with a prominent Brexit supporter at the helm that has taken measures to protect its foreign business.

 Somerset Capital, the UK boutique manager part-owned by Conservative MP Jacob Rees-Mogg, has launched two Irish-based funds.
-The £8.6bn emerging markets specialist manager said the move was in response to demand from international investors.
+The £8.6 billion emerging-markets specialist manager said the move was in response to demand from international investors.

-AP1, the $37bn Swedish national pension plan, seeded one Somerset fund with $50m and requested it be set up in Ireland.
+AP1, the $37 billion Swedish national pension plan, seeded one Somerset fund with $50 million and requested it be set up in Ireland.
 The pension plan would not be drawn on whether this decision was related to Brexit when the Financial Times reported the move in July.

 Mr Rees-Mogg was a prominent figure in the campaign for the UK to leave the EU.
-Somerset previously told the FT that he spent an hour in its offices three times a week.
+Somerset previously said he spent an hour in its offices three times a week.

 Two of the five biggest donors to the Brexit campaign are investment industry executives with business interests in Ireland.